omprakash0210/networking-knowledge/README.md

 <br>

-1. How to block the ports
+1. How to block the ports oon Ubuntu server

 Command to install firewalld